BrioniCo/m_project1/README.md

 * [Responsive Design Checker](https://responsivedesignchecker.com/)- used to ensure site was responsive on all devices.
 * [HTML validator](https://validator.w3.org/)- used to check for HTML syntax issues.
 * [CSS3 validator](https://jigsaw.w3.org/css-validator/)- used to check for CSS3 syntax issues.
+* [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used manually as well as to engage an audit using lighthouse.

 [Back to top](<#contents>)